Cricket World Cup odds: Pressure the biggest problem for England

 They did that in the 2017 Champions Trophy in England, stunning the hosts in the semis and then arch rivals India in the final to win the title.

-It seems form does not matter when it comes to the 1992 winners, who beat England in that final, meaning their long odds could be slightly misleading.
+It seems form does not matter when it comes to the 1992 winners, who beat England in that final, meaning their long Cricket World Cup odds could be slightly misleading.

 Two-time World Cup winners West Indies certainly have the talent to win global tournaments.
 They have shown that by winning the 2012 and 2016 World T20s, while also producing a stunning comeback to beat England and claim the Champions Trophy at The Oval in 2004.

-But recently their stock has fallen in the 50-over game and, along with Afghanistan, they were made to qualify for next year's event.
+But recently their stock has fallen in the 50-over game and, along with Afghanistan, they were made to qualify for the World Cup.

-Their problems are highlighted by the fact they have not won an ODI series since 2014.
+Their problems are highlighted by the fact they have not won an ODI series since 2014, although encouragingly they drew 2-2 with England on home soil a few months ago following a woeful batting performance from the tourists in the fifth match.

 Similar to Australia, Sri Lanka have not found replacements for retired stars such as Kumar Sangakkara and Mahela Jayawardene in recent years.
 They have struggled to field settled sides and their results have suffered in ODIs.